 Please see video below for help on efiling a annual return (B1 Form)

-Mandatory E-Filing Required from June 2017
+Mandatory E-Filing Required since June 2017

 The annual return of a company is required to be made up in every year to a date which is not later than its Annual Return Date (ARD).